aksh555/chaoss-microtasks/README.md

 **National Institute of Technology Karnataka, Surathkal in India.**
 - I developed interest in programming when I got the **opprtunity to spend a summer under the [Technovation WeTech program](https://www.iie.org/programs/wetech) in class 8.** Here I was mentored by **experts from Qualcomm**, who guided us in making an App and a business solution to market it.
 - I have been programming in **C++/Python since 3 years** and have done some projects as well.
 I am **familiar with Scikit-learn, Pandas, Numpy, Keras and have a basic knowledge of Flask** as well.
 - In my college, I am a part of **2 technical communities, [IEEE Computer Society](https://ieee.nitk.ac.in/index.html) and [IRIS](https://iris.nitk.ac.in/hrms/pages/about)**.
-In IEEE, I'm a part of the Intelligence society and in IRIS, I am a part of the **web development team, working on Ruby on Rails satck.**
+In IEEE, I'm a part of the Intelligence society and in IRIS, I am a part of the **web development team, working on Ruby on Rails stack.**